hospino11/spring-boot-fundamentals/README.md

 Controller layer uses the @Controller annotation.
 Service layer contains the business logic to retrieve the data using the repository layer.

+## Spring Boot Maven Plugin
+It repackages your .jar and .war files to be executable.
+For jar files It collects all the jars on the classpath and builds a single runnable Uber jar.
+It also runs your Spring Boot application and searches for the public static void main method to flag as a runnable class.
+It provides a built-in dependency resolver that says the version number to match the Spring Boot dependencies.
+It also manages the lifecycle of Spring Boot application and generates build information that can be used by who call the actuator, that provides at monitoring and metrics.

+## REST Architecture Style
+### Representational State Transfer (REST)
+It's a set of guidelines application developers use to design APIs.
+There are four principles that APIs follow:
+- Data and functionality are considered resources and identified by something called URI (Uniform Resource Identifier).
+- Resources are manipulated using a fixed set of operations.
+    - GET retrieves resources
+    - POST creates resource
+    - PUT updates resources
+    - DELETE removes resources
+    - PATCH updates resources partially by the given information
+- Resouces can be represented in multiple formats.
+- Communication between the client and endpoint is stateless.

+ResponseEntity tells to Spring that the returned value of the method is serialized directly to the body of the http response.
+It represents the entire Http Response which has http status, headers and the response body.

+ResponseStatusException is a programmatic alternative to @ResponseStatus.
+It provides HttpStatus and a reason and a cause.
+It provides more control over exception handling, so the exceptions can be created programmatically.
+Spring Boot provides a default error mapping.

+@RestController is a shortcut of the @Controller and @ResponseBody annotations.
+Using this annotation, we cannot access to the model.